-Eportfolios, digital repositories of student work, have been transforming students' educational experiences for two decades.
-The Association of American Colleges and Universities has long advocated eportfolio adoption throughout higher education.
-As AAC&U’s LEAP initiative has gained prominence, the necessity for all students to have the opportunity to engage with high quality learning in all of the Essential Learning Outcomes (ELOs) has become clear.
-The need to increase access to higher education for a broad and diverse population also has highlighted the need for more diverse pedagogies and assessments that capture and reflect the multitude of learning styles and modes through which today’s students demonstrate their learning.
-Fortunately, technology has provided the tools that allow faculty and other educational professionals to help students organize their learning, preserve the variety of forms in which their learning occurs, and reflect upon their learning; and to evaluate the level of mastery of a broad set of ELOs.
-The most promising technology broadly available is the eportfolio.
+ePortfolios, digital repositories of student work, have been transforming students' educational experiences for two decades.
+The Association of American Colleges and Universities (AAC&U) has long advocated ePortfolio adoption throughout higher education.
+As AAC&U’s Liberal Education and America's Progress (LEAP) initiative has gained prominence, the necessity for all students to have the opportunity to engage with high quality learning in all of the Essential Learning Outcomes (ELOs) has become clear.
+The need to increase access to higher education for a broad and diverse population also has highlighted the need for more diverse pedagogies and assessments that capture and reflect the multitude of modes through which today’s students demonstrate their learning. ePortfolios allow faculty and other educational professionals to help students organize their learning; preserve the variety of forms in which their learning occurs; and reflect upon their learning.
+They also enable the assessment of level of mastery for a broad set of ELOs.